-- Microsoft Word also comes with track changes and comments, which means you can also revise with it and add other people, namely editors, to the document
+- Microsoft Word comes with track changes and comments, which means you can also revise with it and add other people, namely editors, to the document.

-- Most people already have Microsoft Word, so there’s a good chance you’ve already got it downloaded and you’re already familiar with it
+- Most people already have Microsoft Word, so there’s a good chance you’ve already got it downloaded and are familiar with it.

-- It’s intended for use as a word processor and not a book formatter, so the book formatting isn’t super user-friendly or easy to do.
+- It’s intended for use as a word processor and not a book formatting software, so the book formatting isn’t super user-friendly or easy to do.
 (You can see how long and involved it is to format in Word here.)